remytuyeras/aces/README.md

     - $e$ is a scalar product in the form of $b^Te'$, where $e'$ is an $N$-vector over $\mathbb{Z}_q[X]_u$ such that the evaluations of $e$ and $e'$ in $\mathbb{Z}_q$ at the integer $\omega$ are multiples of $p$ (chosen by the sender).

->[!NOTE]
->The paper ["Provably Weak Instances of Ring-LWE Revisited"](https://eprint.iacr.org/2016/239.pdf) provides examples where an attack on the presented version of RLWE (PLWE) is feasible due to the condition $u(1) = 0$ in $\mathbb{Z}_q$.
-It is crucial to note that this vulnerability is observed in cases where $q$ is small, and the error term $e$ tends to exhibit a distribution closer to Gaussian than uniform.
-It is important to emphasize that this scenario is distinct from the context considered in ACES.
->
->In the context of ACES, the security is upheld by the hardness of the Learning With Errors (LWE) problem on both integers and polynomials, ensuring robustness against potential attacks.
->

 ### Attacking the public key

 Given that the public key takes the form $(f_0, f_1)$ with $f_1 = f_0^Tx + e'$, it is reasonable to assume that an attacker's objective might involve deducing the value of $x$ by eliminating $e$ and solving a problem akin to Gaussian elimination.